ak68a/ack/examples/issuer/README.md

 - `ControllerCredential`: ACK-ID credentials that prove DID ownership hierarchies.
 - `PaymentReceiptCredential`: ACK-Pay credentials that provide proof of payment that satisfies a given Payment Request.

-This issuer supports credential revocation using [StatusList2021](https://www.w3.org/community/reports/credentials/CG-FINAL-vc-status-list-2021-20230102/), which is a privacy-preserving, space-efficient mechanism for maintaining a credential revocation list.
+This issuer supports credential revocation using [Bitstring Status List](https://www.w3.org/TR/vc-bitstring-status-list/), which is a privacy-preserving, space-efficient mechanism for maintaining a credential revocation list.

 ## Getting Started